Early 'Morestone' Toys

 Sam Morris began his wholesale toy business in 1946 in Stoke Newington, London, whilst nearby another small business was founded by Jim and Len Burkett making diecast toys under the name 'Modern Products'.
 Not surprisingly, the two soon began working together and the models they produced are well documented including the Racing Car from 1946 and the stage coach 'Ye Olde Coach & Four' a year later.

-North of the City of London before World War 2 there were a number of diecast toymakers centred on the Finsbury Pavement 'Toy City' and in 1946 when metal restrictions were lifted these again began making toys.
-It is possible that Sam Morris saw the opportunities of distributing some of these.
+North of the City of London before World War 2 there were a number of diecast toymakers centred on the Finsbury Pavement 'Toy City' and in 1946 when metal restrictions were lifted these again began making toys, sometimes using pre-war dies, and Sam Morris saw the opportunities of distributing and selling some of these.

-Modern replicas of early 'Morestone' toys are now widely available and so collecting the original items, which are hard to find, needs care.
+Modern replicas of some of early toys are now available and so collecting the original items, which are often hard to find, needs care.

 Butcher's Delivery Boy on Bicycle